hindu-comm/weblogs/manasataramgini/2013/08/2013-08-15_the-moment-of-silence.md

 thrusts.
 With the napuMsaka rulers denying all incursions, real and rumored, the chIna exercise really made an owl of us (as they say in Hindi).
-To add insult to injury they planted a cheeky one claiming that our army had mistaken Venus and Jupiter to be chIna drones\!
+To add insult to injury they planted a cheeky one claiming that our army had mistaken Venus and Jupiter to be chIna drones!
 Not surprisingly the mlechCha-s ran away with that one laughing all the way.
 Then, just like the school bully combines his verbal taunts with a real blow delivered via a lackey, they asked their Momeen friends to deliver